 Madhav decides to go back to his village and do some marketing to gain funding from Bill and Melinda Gates foundation for toilets in his village schools.
-Riya becomes his english mentor only to see him stutter and stumble in front of Mr.Gates.
+Riya becomes his English mentor only to see him stutter and stumble in front of Mr.Gates.
 The story is so well conveyed page by page as it appears in the book that at one point I felt like searching for the page numbers.
-The rest of the story is about how Madhav finds lost Riya in New York and regains his status as her half boyfriend (which is a whole load of sh*t to me in the end).
+The rest of the story is about how Madhav finds lost Riya in New York and regains his status as her half boyfriend (which is a whole load of bullsh*t in the end).

-The story is meant to be emotional and acting is good in parts but believe me an assertive egoistic Arian like me will not tolerate so much from a girl like Riya.
-This fact is well conveyed by Madhav’s friend in the first half of the movie and I thought his acting deserves appreciation.
-Riya, in the end, remains the insensitive, stubborn and childish girl who cannot decide beyond a worthless friend with minimal benefits relationship which I think is stupid when the guy wants to marry her and Madhav remains the innocent English learning boy who struggles to match some serious richness.
+The story is meant to be emotional and acting is good in parts but believe me, an assertive egoistic audience like me will never tolerate so much from a girl like Riya.
+This is well conveyed by Madhav’s friend in the first half of the movie and I thought his acting deserves appreciation.
+Riya, in the end, remains the insensitive, stubborn and childish girl who cannot decide beyond a worthless friend with minimal benefits relationship which I think is stupid when he wants to marry her and Madhav remains the innocent English learning boy who struggles to match some serious richness.
 Worth the time ?
 Definitely no. Theatres were empty and probably suits boring couples who have not even read the book or know who Chetan Bhagat is.
-Shraddha Kapoor as Riya Somani and Arjun as Madhav Jha should be an insult to themselves in spite of of some good performances from Arjun Kapoor.
+Shraddha Kapoor as Riya Somani and Arjun as Madhav Jha should be an insult to themselves in spite of some good performances by Arjun Kapoor.

 The movie is definitely vulnerable to criticism from not so romantic guys like me who neither plays basketball nor struggles with English nor wants a half girlfriend.
 Watch it with some tolerance programmed beforehand.